 Is malware causing the issue?

 Contact Microsoft support

-If you’ve done everything you can, it’s time to contact Microsoft support and see if they can pinpoint the issue.
-Head over to the company’s contact page, where you can start a chat, request a call back, or schedule a call.
+If you’ve done everything you can, it’s time to contact Microsoft support to see if they can pinpoint the issue.
+Head over to the company’s contact page, where you can start a chat, request a callback, or schedule a call.
 There’s also an option to ask the community, which may be a bit more time-consuming but can be useful if others have already encountered and fixed the update issue.

 - How to uninstall Windows 10